 Dean Kochan is an elected member of the American Law Institute (ALI); and he was appointed by ALI in July 2016 as an Adviser to the Restatement of the Law Fourth, Property project.
 He was also elected as a Life Fellow of the American Bar Foundation in 2014.
 Dean Kochan received the 2014 Valerie Scudder Award from Chapman University, a merit-based award selected by peers in recognition of outstanding achievement in scholarship, teaching, and service, and one of the highest honors given to a faculty member at the University.

 Among his numerous activities, Dean Kochan served as the 2016-2017 Chair of the Planning and Nominations Committee for the AALS Section on Associate Deans for Academic Affairs & Research.
-He currently is a Contributing Editor of the “Keeping Current-Property” section in Probate & Property, the bi-monthly magazine of the Real Property, Trust & Estate Law Section of the American Bar Association; serves as the Chair for the Section on Property Law for the Association of American Law Schools (AALS); serves as the Secretary of the AALS Real Estate Transactions Section; serves as the Vice-Chair of the Committee on Environment & Natural Resources Regulation for the ABA Section on Administrative Law & Regulatory Practice; and serves as an inaugural co-editor and founder of the Property Section of JOTWELL.
+He currently is Chair of the Real Property Legal Education Committee and Co-Chair of Trusts & Estates Legal Education Committee for the ABA Real Property, Trust & Estate Law (“RPTE”) Section; a Contributing Editor of the “Keeping Current-Property” section in Probate & Property, the bi-monthly magazine of the ABA’s RPTE Section; serves as the Chair for the Section on Property Law for the Association of American Law Schools (AALS); serves as the Secretary of the AALS Real Estate Transactions Section; serves as the Vice-Chair of the Committee on Environment & Natural Resources Regulation for the ABA Section on Administrative Law & Regulatory Practice; and serves as an inaugural co-editor and founder of the Property Section of JOTWELL.